Au clair de la lune: In music

 Erik Satie quoted this song in the section "Le flirt" (No. 19) of his 1914 piano collection Sports et divertissements.

 In 1926, Samuel Barber rewrote "H-35: Au Claire de la Lune: A Modern Setting of an old folk tune" while studying at the Curtis Institute of Music.

 In 1928, Marc Blitzstein orchestrated "Variations sur 'Au Claire de la Lune'."

+In 1955, Swiss composer Frank Martin wrote a setting of Au clair de la lune for one of his children to practice octaves (Primo part).
+It consists of three variations provided by the Secondo part.

 In 1964, French pop singer France Gall recorded a version of this song, with altered lyrics to make it a love song.